xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 }
 ```

   - The name of the table which creates this test case.
-(Later on we learn the details on this.)
+(Later on we will learn the details of this.)

   - The name of the test case.
-The content of the header column in the sheet.
+This corresponds to the content of the header column in the sheet.

-  - The data object contains all the generated data.
+  - The data object containing all the generated data.

   - The name of the sheet again.